webstudio-is/webstudio/packages/prisma-client/migrations-cli/README.md

 | Status of migrations | `prisma migrate status` | `migrations status` | |
 | Reseting database | `prisma migrate reset` | `migrations reset --dev` | |
 <!-- prettier-ignore-end -->

+Also, if a migration file of an applied migration is missing or have been modified, Prisma may treats this as a fatal issue.
+We also detect these issues and they appear in the `status` output, but we don't do anything beyond that.

 ## CLI Reference